xiaoyang-sde/knowledge-base/docs/data-structures/08-inheritance-implements.md

 }
 ```

-Next, we will modify the definition of both classs to make a promise that both of them implement all the method defined in the interface `List61B`.
+Next, we will modify the definition of both class to make a promise that both of them implement all the method defined in the interface `List61B`.

 ```text
 public class SLList<Item> implements List61B<Item>{...}